FlewRr/diffusions_vs_flow_matching/README.md

 * Training dynamics (loss behaviour, stability)

 Despite using the same backbone, the two approaches differ fundamentally in how they model the data distribution:
 * DDPM learns to denoise images over hundreds of discrete timesteps.
 While it produces high-quality results, it requires many forward passes for a single image.
-In this work, we use the DDIM approach for sampling, which preserves the training framework of DDPM but introduces a deterministic and significantly faster sampling procedure.
+In this work, DDIM approach is used for sampling, which preserves the training framework of DDPM but introduces a deterministic and significantly faster sampling procedure.
 * Flow Matching learns a continuous transport field, enabling much faster sampling in a single ODE/SDE solve.
 It captures global structure early and converges faster during training.

 ## Sampling quality comparison: